NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 ### error.knowledge_graph.node.ids.not_array

-**Message:** The 'ids' slot value is not an array for node
+**Message:** The 'ids' property value is not an array for node

 **Context:** identifier

-**Description:** Value of 'ids' slot in Query Graph node must be an array data type!
+**Description:** Value of 'ids' property in Query Graph node must be an array data type!

 ### error.knowledge_graph.node.empty_ids

-**Message:** The 'ids' slot array is empty for node
+**Message:** The 'ids' property array is empty for node

 **Context:** identifier

-**Description:** Value of 'ids' array slot in Knowledge Graph node must contain one or more node identifiers!
+**Description:** Value of 'ids' array property in Knowledge Graph node must contain one or more node identifiers!

 ### error.knowledge_graph.node.categories.not_array

-**Message:** The categories slot value is not an array for node
+**Message:** The categories property value is not an array for node

 **Context:** identifier

-**Description:** Value of 'categories' slot in Knowledge Graph node must be an array data type!
+**Description:** Value of 'categories' property in Knowledge Graph node must be an array data type!

 ### error.knowledge_graph.node.categories.not_concrete